Hack exposes vulnerability of cash-strapped US water plants

 The nation’s 151,000 public water systems lack the financial fortification of the corporate owners of nuclear power plants and electrical utilities.
 They are a heterogenous patchwork, less uniform in technology and security measures than in other rich countries.

-As the computer networks of vital infrastructure become easier to reach via the internet — and with remote access multiplying dizzily during the COVID-19 pandemic — security measures often get sacrificed.
+As the computer networks of vital infrastructure become easier to reach via the internet — and with remote access multiplying dizzily during the COVID-19 pandemic — security measures often get sacrificed, which appeared to be the case at Oldsmar.

-“It’s a hard problem, but one that we need to start addressing,” said Joe Slowik, senior security researcher at DomainTools.
-He said the hack illustrates “a systemic weakness in this sector.”

 Cybersecurity experts said the attack at the plant 15 miles northwest of Tampa seemed ham-handed, it was so blatant: Whoever breached Oldsmar’s plant on Friday using a remote access program shared by plant workers briefly increased the amount of lye — sodium hydroxide — by a factor of 100, according to Pinellas County Sheriff Bob Gualtieri.
 Lye is used to lower acidity, but in high concentrations it is highly caustic and can burn.
 It’s found in drain cleaning products.